ssivek/Knithat/README.md

 # KnitHAT: A Knitting Pattern Classifier and Recommender

-The knitter's dilemma: That's a cute knitted hat in the store, but if you buy a ready-made hat, everyone will ask if you made it.
+A knitter's dilemma: That's a cute knitted hat in the store, but if you buy a ready-made hat, everyone will ask whether you made it.

 Want to find the pattern and make it yourself?
 Snap a photo and let KnitHAT find you some top-rated patterns on Ravelry that (may) match!